DETAILED ACTION

 Response-Claim Rejections - 35 USC § 112

-The previous rejection of claims 1-13, 15, 16, 18-20, 25, and 26 under 35 U.S.C.
-112(b) as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor regards as the invention is overcome by the Applicant’s amendments to claim 1 in the response filed January 28, 2026.
+The previous rejections of claims 1-12, 15, 16, 18-20, 25, and 26 under 35 U.S.C.
+112(a) as failing to comply with the written description requirement and under 35 U.S.C.
+112(b) as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor regards as the invention is overcome by the Applicant’s amendments to claim 1 in the response filed April 20, 2026.
 However, in light of the amendments to claim 1, new issues under 35 U.S.C.
-112(a) and 112(b) are presented in the office action above, along with suggestions to overcome the written description and indefiniteness rejections.
+112(b) are presented in the office action above.

 Conclusion